hnguyen04/OOP-Project/src/main/python/NER/Readme.md

 6 documents are collected randomly from "src\main\resources\data\all_data.csv" and then labeled by team members

 ## Models:
 The spacy model is created and trained in the .ipynb files.
-Then, it was saved in two folder "model-best" and "model-last".
+Then, it was saved in folder "model-best".

 ## API:
 API is created in API.py